 You can easily download those pages’ backlinks from Site Explorer, then reach out and suggest that those sites link to your up-to-date list instead of the outdated one from 2017.

 Free to see backlinks to the websites you own using Ahrefs Webmaster Tools (AWT).
 If you want to research and view other websites’ backlinks and use Content Explorer, you’ll need a paid plan starting at $82/month (although you can take a seven-day trial for $7).
-See the article : The Ultimate SEO Contract Template [100% Free].
+To see also : Blog SEO: The Complete Guide.

 The world’s largest source of link prospects